A space to be in community with one another and Student Counseling Center staff for discussion and support.

 The Master of Science in Physician Assistant Studies program is designed to provide a comprehensive primary care training program that combines didactic coursework with clinical experiences to enable the graduate to work in a variety of practice settings.

-In addition, students participate in community service projects that include staffing of a low-cost clinic and healthcare screening for the homeless.
+In addition, PA program students participate in community service projects that include staffing of a low-cost clinic and healthcare screening for the homeless.
 Clinical sites are located throughout the United States, and students have the option of selecting an international community medicine rotation in many countries of the world.

 Leah Baldwin | Associate Director of Graduate and Professional Program Admissions

 503-352-7224 | firstname.lastname@example.org

 Andrew Campbell PA '21 hired as a physician assistant in Montana.

 Davis-Risen has been interim director since July 1.